MicrosoftEdge/WebView2Samples/WebView2APISample/documentation/Testing-Instructions.md

 6. Dismiss the dialog and close the app window created in step 3.
 7. Go to `Window -> Set WebView Language` and set the text to `es` in the dialog and click `OK`.
 8. Go to `Window -> Create WebView with redistributable`.
-9. After WebView recreation, right click on the page after webview recreation, expect that the context menu is shown in Spanlish.
+9. After WebView recreation, right click on the page after webview recreation, expect that the context menu is shown in Spanish.
 10. Launch another instance of the sample app.
 11. Expect the new instance to show a dialog stating `Failed to create webview: 0x8007139f`.